smallhadroncollider/taskell/roadmap.md

 - Leaving search only refreshes current list
 - Display a warning if any line of the file could not be parsed - otherwise could lead to data loss
 - One bad config line stops all config from working - needs to merge with defaultConfig
+- Split up Draw/Modal code into more logical chunks